 We were greeted with beautiful, exotic flower arrangements and baskets of the most exquisite fruits.
 He also left us some ginger-lemon herbal tea for extra relaxation.

 We were gifted with our own private space, but also with direction and purpose all day long as we were escorted from attraction to attraction.

 We enjoyed waterfalls that only the locals know about, ate at little corner cafes with the most delicious food, had picnics on the mountain side, and were nearly always 100% stress free.

 After a few days I began to notice that my husband was smiling more, and laughing alot.
 The stress from the work grind had really been weighing down on him.
 By the time the vacation was over he was back to his normal self.

 (I'm sure he was thinking the same thing about me.)

 Well, obviously, we can't spend every day riding a steed across the desert, or basking in the lap of luxury on a Hawaiian beach, so what can we do?
-What are the normal, everyday,
+What are the normal, everyday, best ways to relax?